Stop the Harassment: Applying for a Protection Order in Singapore

 The court may arrange for a hearing to decide on the application.
 If the court orders for the PO to be varied, suspended or revoked (as relevant), the applicant must then serve the court order on the perpetrator (and on any other person required by the court).

-Do You Need a Lawyer to Apply For a PO?
+Do You Need a Lawyer to Apply For a Protection Order?

 It is not necessary to engage a lawyer to apply for a PO as it can be done by yourself.
 However, a PO has many administrative requirements and a lawyer can guide you through the application process.